rmusab/rmusab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a computer scientist and mathematician with interests spanning from artificial intelligence to theology, dedicated to fulfilling God's global plan of love in the world.
+I work in computer science and mathematics.
+My interests span from artificial intelligence to philosophy.

 **Education:**